 A maximum of 760 residential units may be constructed within the Master Plan Residential sub-districts.
 No residential units may be constructed in the Maritime and Commercial sub-district.
 Exhibit 6.3 illustrates the allowable unit count that can be built in each sub-district.
 At least 50% of the 760 units shall be made available for home ownership.
+To provide middle income market rate housing opportunities, at least 30% of the markert rate units in the project shall be 1,200 square feet in size or less.
 At the time of the Tentative Map approvals for the project site, the applicant shall identify the parcels or condominium units that will be mapped through the subdivision process to allow for home ownership.